 Deferred inflows of resources represent a consumption of net assets that applies to a future period and will not be recognized as an inflow of resources (revenue) until that time.
-The deferral balances are related to (a) a gain on sale of assets with a leaseback provision, and (b) leased assets where the Authority is the lessor, as further discussed in section (2)(i) above.
-Both types of deferral balances are amortized as a component of other income using the straight-line method over the related lease term.
+The deferral balances are related to (a) a gain on sale of assets with a leaseback provision, and (b) leased assets where the Authority is the lessor, as further discussed in section (2)(i) above and (c) gain of refunding of debt.
+All types of deferral balances are amortized as a component of other income using the straight-line method over the related term.
 See also note 13 for additional discussion on these balances.